DhirKumar/Biv_ChIP/README.md

 ChIP-Seq Data analysis

 **Step1 :** Generate read/tag density profiles for each gene promoter from BED-formatted ChIP-Seq read alignments, as shown below.
 This script takes as input, among others, a file containing a set of genes (UCSC format), BED-formatted file containing ChIP-Seq reads (H3K4me3, H3K27me3, or Input) and a file containing chromosome lengths in UCSC format (e.g., https://hgdownload.soe.ucsc.edu/goldenPath/mm9/bigZips/mm9.chrom.sizes).
+Run this script two separate times to generate read density profiles for H3K4me3 and corresponding Input (using the same value for -w), and repeat this for H3K27me3 and corresponding Input (using the same value for -w)

 >USAGE: perl genePromoterTagDensity.pl -i \<input-file\> -b \<input-file\> -s \<input-file\> -n \<1/0\> -F \<int\> -r \<1/0\> -w \<number\> -o \<output-file\>